 Scholarships: Transfer students apply for scholarships

-February 1 is the priority date for students transferring to K-State from another college or university and for continuing K-State students to submit the K-State scholarship application.
+February 1 is the priority deadline for students transferring to K-State from another college or university and for continuing K-State students to submit the K-State scholarship application.
 Some scholarships have unique application deadlines.

 Feb.
 1 is the application deadline for the College of Architecture, Planning and Design; priority deadline for the wildlife and outdoor enterprise management program in the College of Agriculture; and priority application deadline for the interior design and athletic training education programs in the College of Human Ecology.

 March 1 is the priority deadline to apply for federal student aid.
 Find out if you qualify for grants, loans and work-study programs with the Free Application for Federal Student Aid, or FAFSA.
 K-State's federal code for the FAFSA is 001928.

 Admitted students attending K-State in the fall should sign up for orientation and enrollment in the spring.
 This is your time to choose classes and learn the keys to college success.
 New freshmen also can sign up for Wildcat Warm-up, a three-day stay on campus.